How demographic challenges are shaping the China investment

 Risk factors you should consider before investing:

 Andrew Lee is an investment director at Capital Group.
-He has 12 years of industry experience and has been with Capital Group for two years.
+He has 13 years of industry experience and has been with Capital Group for three years.
 He holds a bachelor's degree in business administration with accounting and marketing from the Hong Kong University of Science and Technology.
 Andrew is based in Hong Kong.

 Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
 All information is as at the date indicated unless otherwise stated.
 Some information may have been obtained from third parties, and as such the reliability of that information is not guaranteed.